 What is a Field Level Hazard Assessment?

-Why Are Filed Level Hazard Assessments Important?
+Why Are Field Level Hazard Assessments Important?

 What are the Four Categories of Hazard Assessment?